 As mentioned above, the administrative reform of the point system in 2013 had only a limited positive impact on the number of red-white-red card holders in need of LMS-permission.
 In the course of 2014, some 1,847 red-white red-cards were registered for the first time by the Labour Market Service, some 600 more than a year ahead.
-Since then, no further rise in the total number of permits granted occurred.
+It took further reform steps to finally Since then, no further rise in the total number of permits granted occurred.
 Only the composition changed slightly.
 The share of women increased from 28% in 2014 to 31% in 2016.
 In addition, the proportion of highly skilled increased slightly from 6% to 8%.